Bangkok (Day 4) – Jim Thompson House & Suan Pakkad Palace

 Drawing room at Jim Thompson House Museum, Bangkok

 All the things were obviously pretty old, so no photography was allowed.
-Some of the colorful porcelain wares were exactly like those we’d seen at the peranakan museum.
+Some of the colourful porcelain wares were exactly like those we’d seen at the Peranakan Museum in Singapore.

 Interestingly, in both the master bedroom and the guestroom, we found potties, or what they call “pee-pee pots”!
 Haha!
 One was shaped like a cat, the other, a frog, with lids on them.